Sovereign immunity: Denmark

 Article 13 of the Constitution of Denmark states:

 Accordingly, the monarch cannot be sued in his or her personal capacity.
 On the other hand, this immunity from lawsuits does not extend to the state as such and article 63 explicitly authorises the courts to judge the executive authority: "The courts of justice shall be empowered to decide any question relating to the scope of the executive's authority; though any person wishing to question such authority shall not, by taking the case to the courts of justice, avoid temporary compliance with orders given by the executive authority."
 Furthermore, no other member of the royal family can be prosecuted for any crime under Article 25 of the old absolutist constitution Lex Regia (The King's Law), currently still valid, which states: "They shall answer to no magistrate judges, but their first and last Judge shall be the King, or to whom He to that decrees."

+Finland

+The President of Finland has immunity from prosecution according to Article 113 of the Constitution, which applies to their official activities.
+If the president is suspected of treason or a crime against humanity in the course of their official duties, the parliament can, with a 3/4 majority, decide to bring charges to the national court.
+The president cannot be charged for other crimes committed in the performance of their duties, but may remain accountable for acts committed outside of their office in the same way as other citizens.

 Holy See

-The Holy See, of which the current pope is head (often referred to by metonymy as the Vatican or Vatican City State, a distinct entity), claims sovereign immunity for the pope, supported by many international agreements.
+The Holy See, the jurisdiction of the Catholic Church of which the pope is head (often referred to by metonymy as the Vatican or Vatican City State, a distinct entity), claims sovereign immunity for the pope, supported by many international agreements.